Leadership

 noriko.satoward@lmu.edu

-Noriko Sato Ward oversees administration of the D.K.
+Noriko Sato Ward oversees the administration of the D.K.
 Kim Foundation Business for Good Program.
 She serves as a liaison for partnerships within LMU and organizations and universities around the world.
-Noriko serves on the board of LMU’s Asian American Pacific Islander Faculty and Staff Association and has a strong commitment to diversity, equity, inclusion and accessibility.
-Noriko was raised in Japan and the U.S. with a deep understanding in nuances of conducting international business.
-She holds an MBA in marketing and finance from the Kellogg School of Management at Northwestern University and a B.A. in government from Smith College in Northampton, Massachusetts.
+Noriko also teaches BCOR 1910 Business for Good, a required course for all CBA students.
+She was raised in Japan and the U.S. and has a deep understanding of the nuances of conducting international business.
+Noriko holds an MBA in marketing and finance from the Kellogg School of Management at Northwestern University and a B.A. in government from Smith College in Northampton, Massachusetts.

 Partnerships